7 Steps to Clearing Your AC Drain Line

 - Step 7: Repeat the process each month.
 Routine maintenance is the best way to prevent clogging and ensure the optimal performance of your air conditioning system.
 If this sounds like too much work, consider investing in yearly or bi-yearly AC tune-ups to keep the most common problems at bay.

-Action Air Conditioning Heating and Solar is your trusted partner for air conditioning service, AC repair and replacement in Murrieta and surrounding Riverside County, Orange County and San Diego cities.
+Action Air Conditioning & Heating is your trusted partner for San Diego air conditioning service, AC repair and replacement in Murrieta and surrounding Riverside County, Orange County and San Diego cities.
 Our dedicated and experienced technicians can help you with a wide range of issues, including clogged drain pipes, faulty air conditioner fans, or leaky HVAC ducts in your home.
 In addition to fixing AC problems, we can also prevent further damage and keep your unit running optimally by offering comprehensive maintenance services throughout the year.

 We can help you across Riverside County, from Santa Rosa Plateau to Corona, so don’t hesitate to get in touch no matter your location.
 We are here for you for any questions or concerns.
 Call today to speak with our helpful representatives.